MrPrimate/tokenizer/README.md

 }
 ```

-Only `name` and `type` are required, the others will use Tokenizer defaults.
+Only `name` is required, the others will use Tokenizer defaults.

 The `targetFolder` can override the default save folder.